 Remove Paint from Clothing

-What are the best ways to remove paint from clothing?
+Need to remove paint from clothing?
 I get asked that question all the time.
 So why not dedicate a whole page to the subject?
 After all I am FOR EVER getting acrylic paint on my clothes,

 It's often near impossible to get dried-on paint off your clothes.
 But since you have nothing to lose at this point here are some things that have worked for me.